 A fully booked out show can only be the best possible outcome for your jewelry business!
 It means that you don’t need to rely heavily on the traffic of the jewelry show.
 Instead, those who book a time with you in advance are genuinely interested in your products and are highly qualified leads.
 This allows your sales staff to focus on closing sales.

-3. Organise your booth in a visually appealing manner
+3. Organize your booth in a visually appealing manner

 First impressions count!
 When we say visually appealing, we don’t mean that you need to go overboard with your booth decoration.
 You just need to make sure all of your products are well organized and presentable.